-$a$ denotes the angular momentum per unit mass of certain Kerr-Newman black hole and $Q,~M$ denote its charge and mass.
+$a$ denotes the angular momentum per unit mass of a certain Kerr-Newman black hole and $Q,~M$ denotes its charge and mass.
 The inner and outer horizons of the Kerr-Newman black hole can be expressed as

 and obviously